-$$\varphi(p)=p\in\mathbf{2}^3.$$
+$$\varphi(p) = p \in \mathbf{2}^3$$

-The particular example considered above is represented in Figure 5.
-It is not difficult to check that the embedding satisfies the requirements (i) and (ii), that is, it is injective and order preserving.
+The particular example considered above is represented in Fig. 5.
+It is not difficult to check that the embedding satisfies requirements (i) and (ii), that is, it is injective and order preserving.

-It is important to realize at that point that, although different automaton partition logical structures may be isomorphic from a logical point of view (one-to-one translatable elements, order relations and operations), they may be very different with respect to their embeddability.
-Indeed, any two distinct partition logics correspond to two distinct embeddings.
+It is important to realize at this point that, although different automaton partition logical structures may be isomorphic from a logical point of view (one-to-one translatable elements, order relations, and operations),